AMSP-04/NETN-LOG/NETN-LOG.md

 # Transfer of Supplies

 Facilities can have the capability to supply and/or storage supplies.
 These capabilities can be offered as supply and storage services.
-The supply and storage services involves the transfer of materiel from one simulated entity to antoher.
+The supply and storage services involve the transfer of materiel from one simulated entity to antoher.

 Supply and storage services are different in terms of flow of materiel between service consumer and provider.